 Professional Student Loan Caps Omit Nursing

-The Department of Education released its proposed rule on graduate loan limits and the definition of ‘professional’ degree programs.
-Comment on the proposed rule by 3/2.
+The Department of Education released its final rule on graduate loan limits which excludes nursing from the definition of ‘professional’ degree programs.
+Read ANA’s press release on the final rule.

 What This Means for Nurses: